Skip to main content

 • Best for: Photographs and images with many colours and gradients

 • Compression: Lossy—some quality is lost to reduce file size.
-You choose a quality level (e.g. 80–90% for web).
+You choose a quality level (e.g. 80 to 90 percent for web).

 • Transparency: Not supported.
 Transparent areas become a solid colour (often white).